Darshill9991/Darshill9991/README.md

 <img align="right" alt="GIF" src="https://github.com/Darshill9991/Darshill9991/blob/main/code.gif?raw=true" width="400" height="400" />

-I am a passionate full stack web developer and a freelance software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I am a passionate problem solver, a software engineer from India.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an tech enthusiast and a curious learner.
+I learn a lot from the open-source community and would love to collaborate a ton through open-source.

-🚀 I am currently helping Browserstack in their misson to be <b>TESTING INFRASTRUCTURE OF THE INTERNET</b>
+🚀 I am currently helping Browserstack in their misson to be the <b>TESTING INFRASTRUCTURE OF THE INTERNET</b>

 🖥 I am a Lead instructor & Course Developer at a stealth organization